WaledKamal/react-pos/README.md

 # Store Point of Sale (under implementation)
- Desktop Point of Sale app built with electron
+ Desktop Point of Sale app built with react

   **Features:**